Call-for-Code/Beginner-Open-Source-Workshop-for-Students/README.md

 ## Exercise 2: Create your first repo from a template

-Ok, now that you've learned how to contribute to an existing project, it's time to create and configure your own repository from the [**Project Sample template**](https://github.com/Call-for-Code/Project-Sample).
+Ok, now that you've learned how to contribute to an existing project, it's time to create and configure your own repository from the [**Repo Template**](https://github.com/Call-for-Code/Repo-Template).

 First, click the green "Use this template" button at the top of the repo.
 Create a copy under your GitHub user name.
 You can make it public or private if you want to work on something before releasing it later.